 5 Take a walk by the Svet Pond

 The Svet Pond is located close to the centre of Trebon.

-It’s part of the local canal system included into the UNESCO World Network of Biosphere Reserves.
-Initially the area around Trebon was covered by marshlands and large forests.
-In 1366, the town and its surroundings became property of a significant noble family, the Rosenbergs.
+It’s part of the local canal system included in the UNESCO World Network of Biosphere Reserves.
+Initially, the area around Trebon was covered by marshlands and large forests.
+In 1366, the town and its surroundings became the property of a significant noble family, the Rosenbergs.
 They started the long-term tradition of fish farming in the Trebon Basin, financing the construction of fish ponds and artificial canals.
 These sophisticated waterworks transformed the barely habitable landscape into a prosperous region.
 The fish farming industry in the Trebon Basin experienced its greatest period of growth in the 16th century.
 To this day, Trebon carps are served in many local restaurants.

 There is a 12 kilometre path around the Svet Pond, perfect for a beautiful afternoon walk.
 Start either from Lázeňský Park, or from the nearby Světská Hráz street.
 Be sure to take a slight detour from the path and visit the Schwarzenberg family tomb to the southeast of the pond.